 When prostate enlargement or BPH goes untreated, it can cause problems with urine flow or lead to either a urinary tract infection or kidney malfunction.
-Some people with enlarged prostate have been prescribed medications, while others have experienced invasive surgery.
+Some people with an enlarged prostate have been prescribed medications, while others have experienced invasive surgery.
 Your symptoms, the size of your prostate, and any other health issues you might have should be taken into consideration by a doctor before a treatment option is decided upon.
-In some cases, enlarged prostate treatment with natural remedies are all one needs.
+In some cases, enlarged prostate treatment with natural remedies is all you need.

 Some dieticians suggest drinking watermelon tea or preparing a drink using silk from corn.
 These are said to help improve prostate health.

 Aside from treating BPH with diet, there are other natural remedies to keep in mind.
 Below we list a few examples of remedies that men with prostate enlargement have found helpful.

 - Sitz bath: This hot bath can help relax the pelvic muscles, reduce swelling, and promote healing.

 - Stinging nettle: The root has bioactive phytochemicals that have been known to shrink prostate tissue.
 It is also a natural diuretic, helping to eliminate inflammatory waste through urination.

 - Corn silk: This acts as a natural diuretic and relaxes urinary muscles.